 The number of let rods on East Haugh is limited to 6 and any legal method of fishing is permitted.
-For salmon ,fly fishing is the preffered method.
-It is the policy of the owners to give booking priority to the previous year’s tenants.
-The owners retain 1 rod per day throughout the season.
+For salmon ,fly fishing is the preferred method.
+It is the policy of the owners to give booking priority to the previous year?s The owners retain 1rod each day throughout the season.

 Conservation of stocks

 The Tay District Salmon Fisheries Board is promoting a voluntary catch and release programme as detailed below.

 Start of the Season to 31 May:

 Anglers should not fish with worms during this period.

 All hen fish of any size and all cock fish over 10 pounds should be released.

 All coloured and gravid fish to be released.

 No more than one clean fish weighing less than 10 pounds should be retained per angler per day.

 Anglers should not use worms in September or October.